clawpack/doc/doc/howto_release.rst

  - Modify `installing.rst` and `installing_pip.rst` to point to the new version number in several places.

- - Update `previous.rst` to include a link to the new version on Zenodo.
+ - Update `releases.rst` to include a link to the new version on Zenodo.
+   Also update the bibtex and recommended citation in `about.rst`.

  - Update `conf.py` to the new version number, and also `$CLAW/doc/gallery/conf.py`